JovannMC/haritorax-interpreter/README.md

 ## Documentation

 Will write actual documentation at some point, for now refer to the source code, examples, and JSDoc comments.
+You may also see how it's used in [SlimeTora](https://github.com/OCSYT/SlimeTora)!

 ## Supported devices